 - Infection Prevention & Control 5N3734

-Students on this course will also be required to complete a Manual Handling: Patient Lifting and Moving Course (provided in the College) and undergo Garda Vetting prior to the commencment of Work Experience.
+Students on this course will also be required to successfully complete a PHECC Certified First Aid Responder Course and a Manual Handling: Patient Lifting and Moving Course (provided in the College at an additional cost) and undergo Garda Vetting prior to the commencment of Work Experience.

 - Emergency First Responder (EFR) Certified by PHECC (PreHospital Emergency Care Council)

 - Emergency Medical Technician (EMT) Certified by PHECC (PreHospital Emergency Care Council)

 - EMT with a Private Ambulance Company

 - EMT with HSE (Intermediate Care patient transfers)

 - Education & Training (with a registered training institution or become self-employed)